CoolCat467/StatusBot/README.md

 `current-version` - Tell the user the current version of StatusBot.

-`online-version` - Tell the user the current online verison of StatusBot.
+`online-version` - Tell the user the current online version of StatusBot.
 This value is controlled by `version.txt` in this repository.